GET ORDAINED

 Asked to officiate a wedding for an Autistic friend or family member?
 Planning a wedding ceremony for an Autistic couple for the first time?

-If you’ve been asked to officiate a wedding for an autistic friend or family member, or are planning a wedding ceremony for an autistic couple for the first time (or just want to learn more about working with ASD and other neurodivergent people), you’re in the right place!
+If you’ve been asked to officiate a wedding for an Autistic friend or family member, or are planning a wedding ceremony for an Autistic couple for the first time (or you just want to learn more about working with ASD and other neurodivergent people), you’re in the right place!

 Below, you’ll find 6 simple suggestions to make the ceremony planning process more autism-friendly… and tips on how to improve your communication skills and create better connections with couples in general.